 The possible dependencies between concepts are specified by conceptual (relation) rules.
 Links may be modified for tense.
 To formulate dependency rules, verbs are "mapped into a conceptual construction that may use one or more [...] primitive ACTs in certain specified relationships plus other objects and states".
-Probably the most famous of these fourteen primitive ACTs are the three types of transfer, transfer of abstract relations e.g. ownership or control (ATRANS), that of physical objects (PTRANS), and that of information (mental transfer, MTRANS).
-These are related to the deep dative case DAT in 41ang, see Section 6.2.2.2.
+Probably the most famous of these fourteen primitive ACTs are the three types of transfer, transfer of abstract relations, e.g. ownership or control (ATRANS), that of physical objects (PTRANS), and that of information (mental transfer, MTRANS).
+These are related to the deep dative case DAT in 41ang, see Section 5.2.2.2.
 In CD, there are four cases: OBJECTIVE, RECIPIENT, DIRECTIVE, and INSTRUMENTAL.
-We will return to these in Chapter 6.

 Schank (1973) also discusses inferences that are independent of the specific language.
 Understanding the sentence John told Mary that he wants a book involves the inference that John wants the books for some MTRANS, and hearers of this sentence make the inference so spontaneously that they do not even remember whether this ACT was explicitly stated.
 An other example of the many types of inferences discussed are those about the reasons for actions (motivations of agents).
-The base for such inferences are so called belief patterns, sequences of causally-related ACTs and states that are shared by many speakers within a culture.
+The base for such inferences is constituted by so called belief patterns, sequences of causally-related ACTs and states that are shared by many speakers within a culture.

-2.1.4 What's in a link?
+2.2.4 What's in a link?

-The history of artificial intelligence (AI, including knowledge representation and connectionism) consists of summers and winters.
+The history of artificial intelligence consists of summers and winters.
 A good summary is provided by the Contents of the Wikipedia page whose sections we cite (with a little modification) in Table 1.

 Hubert Dreyfus argued that human intelligence and expertise depend primarily on unconscious instincts rather than conscious symbolic manipulation.
-Early approaches to artificial common-sense reasoning may seem so naive to the contemporary reader that the winter (which is mostly measured in money) comes as no surprise in retroflection.
+Early approaches to artificial common-sense reasoning may

+- The birth of artificial intelligence (1952-1956) - The golden years (1956-1974) - The first AI winter (1974-1980) - $\bullet\,$ Boom (1980-1987): expert systems, knowledge, fifth generation computers, and connectionism - Bust: the second AI winter (1987-1993) - Application in industry and specific isolated problems (1993-2001) - Deep learning, big data and artificial general intelligence: 2000-present seem so naive to the contemporary reader that we are not surprised that winters (periods with disappearing enthusiasm and funding) came.
 The problems were made explicit by Woods (1975) dealing with the theoretical underpinnings of network representations and the semantics of the networks (nodes and links) themselves.
 He points out that despite the many publications and demonstrating systems, there is no theory of semantic networks, and existing networks are inadequate for the representations of many linguistic phenomena.
-Links have been used to represent what Brachman and Levesque (1985) call many different levels e.g. implementational pointers, logical relations, semantic relations (e.g., "cases"), and arbitrary conceptual and linguistic relations.
+Links have been used to represent what Brachman and Levesque (1985) call many different levels, e.g. implementational pointers, logical relations, semantic relations (e.g. "cases"), and arbitrary conceptual and linguistic relations.